climech/grit/README.md

 (1) -> (5)
 ```

-To divide it into subtasks, we need to specify the predecessor (when no predecessor is given, `add` defaults to the current date node):
+To divide it into subtasks, we need to specify the parent (when no parent is given, `add` defaults to the current date node):

 ```
 $ grit add -p 5 Bread